Best Lighting for Passport Photos: Avoid Shadows & Rejections

 Checking Your Lighting

-Before you take your official photo, do these quick checks:
+Before you take your official passport photo, do these quick checks — then validate the final shot with our free photo checker:

 Pro Tip: The Poster Board Trick